raveel12/sit725-GroupProject-Website/README.md

 -Property Listing: Sellers can list their properties by filling out a detailed form.

--Tagging System: Properties can be tagged by price, location, and property type.

 -Search and Filter: Buyers can search for properties and apply filters to find exactly what they need.

 -Information Exchange: Buyers can contact sellers once they show interest in a property.